lemihdesign/lemihdesign/README.md

 ![githubHeader](https://user-images.githubusercontent.com/76050486/166700922-ce0fdaac-0217-46b2-9459-9a6214bb5d6b.jpg)
 ![Profile views](https://gpvc.arturio.dev/lemihdesign)
 ### Hello 😄
 My name is Kacper.
-I am a Junior Frontend Developer.
-If you need a new dev in your team, I'm open to your job offer.
+I am a Salesforce Developer and I'm passionate in Frontend Development.
-<br /><br />🔨 All of my projects are available [here](https://lemiszewski.pl) on my portfolio website.
+<br /><br />🔨 Check some of my projects [here](https://lemiszewski.pl) on my portfolio website.

 📩 If you have any questions or job offer please send me an email: hello@lemiszewski.pl